Two Black women sitting at table on a laptop computer

 About the Program

 The LGBTQI+ Endorsement Program, announced by Governor Hochul in June 2022, is dedicated to reducing the barriers that LGBTQI+ survivors of gender-based violence face when seeking safety.
-The voluntary initiative will give domestic violence programs the opportunity to be endorsed as LGBTQI+ affirming and inclusive in their services, policies and practices, and will establish a new commitment to the LGBTQI+ community statewide.
+The voluntary initiative gives domestic violence programs the opportunity to be endorsed as LGBTQI+ affirming and inclusive in their services, policies, and practices, and establishes a new commitment to the LGBTQI+ community statewide.

-In Spring 2023, OPDV is launching a 1-year pilot program to test out the Endorsement Standards.
-To ensure that the standards and the Endorsement Program are developed with the feedback and input of domestic violence programs, OPDV is launching the NYS LGBTQI+ Endorsement Pilot, to run from April 2023 to March 2024.
-During this 1-year pilot program, OPDV is working closely with 5 OCFS-approved domestic violence programs, who will work closely with OPDV to meet all of the draft standards and provide feedback on the standards and the process.
+In Spring 2023, OPDV launched a 1-year pilot program to test out the Endorsement Standards.
+To ensure that the standards and the Endorsement Program were developed with the feedback and input of domestic violence programs, OPDV launched the NYS LGBTQI+ Endorsement Pilot, to run from April 2023 to March 2024.
+During this 1-year pilot program, OPDV worked closely with 5 OCFS-approved domestic violence programs to ensure programs met all the draft standards and to receive feedback about the standards and the endorsement process.

 LGBTQI+ Endorsement Program Standards